makezurich/makezurich-hardware-intro/README.md

 TODO

 ## Arduino Uno
-The [Arduino Uno](https://store.arduino.cc/arduino-uno-rev3) is a microcontroller, a small computer that runs a single program.
+The [Arduino Uno](https://store.arduino.cc/arduino-uno-rev3) is a microcontroller.

 The Uno uses 5V logic, the pinout is printed right on the board: